-Quality vs. Quantity: Finding the Right Balance for Your Blog
+Blog Quantity vs. Quality: Finding the Right Balance for Your Site

-It’s a question many bloggers struggle with: is quantity or quality more important when it comes to the content you’re publishing?
+It’s a question many bloggers struggle with.
+Blog quantity vs. quality: Which is more important when it comes to the content you’re publishing?

 On one (probably more popular) hand, content is key.
 Putting out quality content is going to help you attract and retain readers, boost the sharing of your content, and help you and your blog maintain a good reputation both with readers and search engines.